juliabiro/expander/README.md

 # expander
-A commandline go tool that expands abbreviations bases on a predefined list.
+A commandline go tool that expands abbreviations based on a predefined list.
 The abbreviations can be automatically constructed with teh same tool, based on a mapping.

 ## What is the problem that I am tryong to solve?